 No matter whether you’re dealing with the IRS or your state tax agency, you can rest assured that you won’t be surprised by receiving a tax levy notice all of a sudden.
 Instead, you’ll receive a series of notices that warn you about impending actions like a tax levy.

-Both the IRS and state tax agencies can pursue a bank levy in order to collect your tax debt.
+Both the IRS and state tax agencies can pursue a bank levy in order to collect your back taxes.
 A bank levy is a type of tax levy that legally allows the IRS or a state tax agency to withdraw funds directly from your bank account.

 When the IRS or a state tax agency issues a tax levy on bank accounts, your financial institution is required to place a hold on the funds in your account.
-After a 21-day waiting period, your bank has to allow the agency to withdraw enough to cover your tax debt.
-As long as the bank levy is in place, your financial institution has to allow the agency to continue to withdraw funds until your debt is satisfied.
+After a 21-day waiting period, your bank has to allow the agency to withdraw enough to cover your back taxes.
+As long as the bank levy is in place, your financial institution has to allow the agency to continue to withdraw funds until your back tax amount is satisfied.

 Although tax levies and tax liens sound similar, these two methods have different outcomes.
 A tax levy permits the IRS or your state tax agency to begin seizing your property, but a tax lien is simply a legal claim against your property.